oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-cloud-links-plsql/create-share-recipients/create-share-recipients.md

 A data share recipient is an entity such as an individual, an institution, or a software system that receives a data share from a data share provider.A recipient can access the data in the share.
 A recipient can have access to multiple shares.
 If you remove a recipient, that recipient loses access to all shares it could previously access.

-In this lab, as a data share provider, you will create and authorize a new recipient that will access the **`demo_live_share`** data share that you just published and to the `custsales` table in this share.
+In this lab, as a data share provider, you will create and authorize a new recipient that will access the **`demo_live_share`** data share that you just published and the `custsales` table in this share.
 You will need the sharing ID that you saved from an earlier step.

 ![Recipient flow.](images/recipient-diagram.png =70%x*)